-The Lancaster County Council of the way of transforming clay into art.
-Jeanette Osterlin will share some of her Arts in Lancaster, SC, will present Women Artists in Harmony, featuring a collaborafine pieces of art that incorporate fabric tive exhibit of thirteen diverse local woman and her love of gardening.
-Carol Johns, a artist, on view at the Springs House Gallery, registered instructor for the art of Zentanfrom Apr.
+The Lancaster County Council of the Arts in Lancaster, SC, will present Women Artists in Harmony, featuring a collaborative exhibit of thirteen diverse local woman artist, on view at the Springs House Gallery, from Apr.
 3 - 28, 2015.
-A reception will be gling will have her award winning piece on display, as well as other of her pieces, and held on Apr.
+A reception will be held on Apr.
 9, from 5-7pm.
-Each participation artist is a talented cards.

-individual with a focus and style unique to their interest and medium.
+Each participation artist is a talented individual with a focus and style unique to their interest and medium.
 Pattie Schlesner and Shirley Wood will have many of their fine jewelry designs available in a variety of stonework, beading and polymer clay.

 Juanita Wood and Melissa A. Lawson have chosen striking works in photography for exhibit and Roy Thompson will showcase her unique twist of using mixed mediums, and stained glass for her creations.

-Cindy Conway and Betty Jones will have clay pieces, both artistic and functional at the show; each representative of their own
+Cindy Conway and Betty Jones will have clay pieces, both artistic and functional at the show; each representative of their own way of transforming clay into art.